gayanW/dotfiles/policies/default-tm.md

 **Google Analytics for Firebase**

-Google Analytics for Firebase is enabled for users age 13 and over, based on the users age group that is determined by a neutral age screen.
+Google Analytics for Firebase is enabled for all users.
 If you want to know more about how Google Analytics for Firebase works or to exercise choice in regard to the data collected by it, refer to [Google Analytics for Firebase Use Policy](https://firebase.google.com/policies/analytics).

 **Log Data**